AlvaroEtxague/BadRabbitRestaurant/README.md

 - We are offering users a full online menu where they can see our signature dishes before coming to the restaurant.

 - In other words, we are giving users an easy way to make a reservation, a clear picture of our menu and 3 main ways of communication plus our social media information.

+### User Stories:

+- As a restaurant user I want to:
+  - be able to navigate through the website content with fluidity
+  - be able to view the menu
+  - be able to book a table online
+  - be able to contact the restaurant

+### Tech:

+- I wanted to present a minimalist approach in this page while also giving users the most relevant information about the restaurant.

+- The website will be fully responsive and should follow a "mobile first" approach.

+- Users will be presented with a Home, Menu and Contact Us pages as well as a Bookings page where they can complete a simple form and make a reservation through the website.

+- Social media links will be available in the footer.

+### Wireframes:

+- [Home]
+- [Bookings]
+- [Menu]
+- [Contact]

 ## 2. Features